mrheat/dead-letter-dump/README.md

 Statistics
 -------------

-- Last update was on January 29, 2019, 12:00 am
+- Last update was on January 29, 2019, 4:04 pm
 - The Whitelist currently contains 440 entries
-- The Blacklist currently contains 34450 entries
+- The Blacklist currently contains 34453 entries
-- The Greylist currently contains 25332 entries
+- The Greylist currently contains 25345 entries

 ## Support on BMC
 Hey!
 Help us out with some cups of :coffee:!